Select Page

 Free naloxone kits are available, which include two doses of nasal spray naloxone, directions on how to administer naloxone, and information about treatment resources.

-Test strips are available to check drugs for the presence of the extremely dangerous synthetic opioids fentanyl and xylazine.
+Test strips are available to check drugs for the presence of the extremely dangerous synthetic opioids.

 Treatment Programs